2016 OFC Nations Cup: Host selection

 Tahiti, Fiji, Papua New Guinea and New Zealand were expected to bid to host the event.
 On 16 October 2015, OFC President David Chung confirmed that Papua New Guinea was the only member association to present a bid to host the 2016 OFC Nations Cup.
 The OFC confirmed Papua New Guinea as hosts on 30 October 2015.

-Qualification
+Teams

 All 11 FIFA-affiliated national teams from OFC entered the OFC Nations Cup.
 The seven highest ranked teams (based on FIFA World Ranking and sporting reasons) among the 11 OFC entrants automatically qualified.

 The 4 teams which competed in the qualification round of the 2012 tournament – American Samoa, Cook Islands, Samoa and Tonga – once again competed in a preliminary round.
 This was a round-robin tournament, held in one location (Tonga).
 The winners of the tournament, Samoa, qualified to compete alongside the remaining 7 Oceania nations.

 Qualified teams

 Format

 The format of the OFC Nations Cup was as follows: